Orange ribbon: Japan

 In Japan, the orange ribbon is promoted as a symbol of Child Abuse Prevention.
 The Ministry of Health, Labor and Welfare has designated November as Child Abuse Prevention Month.

 Nigeria

 In Nigeria the Orange Ribbon Initiative is an advocacy program designed to support children with developmental disabilities, most especially the Autism Spectrum Disorders (ASD).
 It seeks to ensure that these children are not stigmatized and that they receive the required support from parents, teachers, friends, government and the society.

 Northern Ireland and UK

-Orange ribbons are used in Northern Ireland (also known as Ulster) and some parts of the UK to show support for British rule in Northern Ireland, and loyalists who support it - in opposition to the unionists who want an end to British rule and for Northern Ireland and the republic of Ireland to be united.
+Orange ribbons are used in Northern Ireland (also known as Ulster) and some parts of the UK to show support for British rule in Northern Ireland, and loyalists who support it - in opposition to the Republicans, who want an end to British rule and for Northern Ireland and the republic of Ireland to be united.
 It is associated with the Protestant religion, the Orange order and Orangemen, which derive their names from William of Orange, a former king of England.